JulieLascar/Annotation-of-LSF-subtitled-videos/Step1_Weakly_supervised_annotation/README.md

 # Step1_Weakly_supervised_annotation
-In this section, we construct a dictionary of signs captured from continuous subtitled videos of Mediapi-rgb Dataset.
+In this section, we construct a dictionary of signs captured from continuous subtitled videos of Mediapi-RGB Dataset.

 This method is based on similarity calculation.